Ruined lives prompted Kristof’s run for Oregon governor

 But Kristof, who won two Pulitzer Prizes, including for reporting on China’s failed 1989 pro-democracy movement, was declared ineligible for the seemingly simplest of reasons: He hadn’t lived in Oregon long enough.

 Kristof has gone to the state Supreme Court to fight the Jan.
 6 decision.
-The justices begin deliberating the matter Thursday.
+The justices could begin deliberating the matter as early as Thursday.

 During an interview at his farm on the outskirts of the tiny town of Yamhill (population 1,000), Kristof spoke with concern about the plight of neighbors he had grown up with after moving here when he was 12.
 Some are barely hanging on financially.
 Some have died from drugs, suicide and obesity.
 One froze to death while homeless.